Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Event.md

 ### Notes
-Prior to usage, Benchling must be configured to permit Ganymede access.
-In addition to the client's Benchling URL, this requires creating and utilizing secrets with the following IDs generated in the App setup process via Benchling:
+Prior to usage, the secrets below must be configured in your Ganymede environment.
+More information on acquiring these credentials can be found [here](https://docs.benchling.com/docs/authentication).
+- **benchling_url**: URL for Benchling tenant
-Client_ID
+- **benchling_app_client_id**: Client_ID
-Client_Secret
+- **benchling_client_secret**: Client_Secret

-Please reach out to Ganymede for configuration assistance.
+Secrets can be configured by clicking on the gear icon in the upper-right hand of the Ganymede application, then selecting Settings and navigating to the Settings tab.
+If you need assistance, please don't hesitate to reach out to Ganymede.
 ## User-Defined Python
 Calls Benchling to get data for flow to trigger